Vincenz Liechtenstein: Marriage

 Vincenz and Helene divorced in 1991 and the marriage was annulled in 1994.

 He then married Roberta Valeri Manera (1953–) in Venice on 19 June 1999: the couple had no children.

 Career

 Vincenz studied at the Bundesrealgymnasium in Graz (1960–1969) and subsequently studied law at the University of Graz (1969–1975).
 He worked at a forestry company before becoming a politician.
 He was co-founder of the 1974 JES students initiative.
 He was a member of the board of the Catholic Family Association and the Sudetendeutsche Landsmannschaft.

 Vincenz was a member of the Nationalrat from 1988 to 1996 and again from 1997 to 2004.
 From 2004 to 2006 he was a member of the Bundesrat.
 He caused a mini-scandal in 2005 when he interrupted a Nationalrat meeting because of alleged drunkenness.
 He apologised shortly afterward.

-Liechtenstein died unexpectedly on 14 January 2008 at his home, Waldstein Castle, at Deutschfeistritz near Graz, following a short illness.
+Liechtenstein died unexpectedly on 14 January 2008 at his home, Schloss Waldstein (Deutschfeistritz), at Deutschfeistritz near Graz, following a short illness.
 He had left his sickbed to attend the funeral of his uncle Archduke Carl-Ludwig in Vienna.